 3. Rule Out Misdiagnosis: Gifted traits (e.g., intense focus, high energy, perfectionism) can mimic ADHD, autism, or anxiety, leading to misdiagnosis.
 Proper evaluation distinguishes these.

-Benefits of Twice-Exceptional Testing
+Benefits of 2e Testing for Kids

 • Self-Understanding: Helps individuals understand their strengths and challenges.